 Today’s Wonder of the Day was inspired by Ms. Noble's Grade 3 Class from Barrie.
 Ms. Noble's Grade 3 Class Wonders, “How are rocks made” Thanks for WONDERing with us, Ms. Noble's Grade 3 Class!

-For other things, though, it’s not nearly as easy to figure out how they’re made.
+For other things, though, it’s not as easy to figure out how they’re made.
 Take rocks, for example.
 Can you look at a rock and determine how it came to be?
 Unless you’re a geologist, the answer is probably “no.” So how are those hard lumps of mineral matter made?

 That’s a bit of a trick question, though, because there are three main types of rocks: igneous, sedimentary, and metamorphic.
 And, of course, each type forms differently.
-Let’s take a look at each type of rock and how it comes to be.
+Let’s look at each type of rock and how it comes to be.

 Igneous rocks form when melted rock cools into a solid.
 This can happen above or below the Earth’s surface.
 When a volcano erupts, the lava cools and becomes igneous rock.
 Some igneous rocks are granite, basalt, pumice, and obsidian.

 Igneous rocks are made quickly, but sedimentary rocks take millions of years to form.
 When the ground wears away over time, it leaves layers of sediment.
 After a really long time, many layers of sediment build up and push down on the old layers.
 With lots of pressure and heat, the lower layers turn into rocks.
 Some types of sedimentary rocks are sandstone, limestone, and shale.

 Metamorphic rocks are the products of rocks that have changed.
 You might know the word “metamorphosis” from when a caterpillar changes into a butterfly.
 The same idea applies to rocks.
 Metamorphic rocks change into a new form.